 Tolo is in the northeastern corner of the Peloponnese, on the Argolic Gulf.
 It’s an easy distance from Athens.
 On a drive of less than two hours, you’ll see some lovely sights.
 The road hugs the shores of the Saronic gulf for the first half of the ride.
 You then reach the Isthmus of Corinth and the Corinth Canal (captured here by Tzina of Love for Travel), dividing the Peloponnese from the Attica peninsula.

+It’s also very easy to reach Tolon by bus.
 There are many KTEL public buses every day that connect Athens with Tolo.
 You can see schedules here.

 The Isthmus of Corinth and the Corinth Canal

-The ancient Greeks had long thought of a canal to avoid the long trip around the Peloponnese, but were never successful.
+The ancient Greeks had long thought of a canal to avoid the long trip around the Peloponnese, but they were never successful.
 Near the present day canal is an ancient stone pathway – the Diolkos.
 This was used for dragging ships overland from the Saronic Gulf to the Gulf of Corinth.
 The Canal of Corinth was finally dug at the end of the 19th century (1893).
 The Corinth Canal is a dramatic sight.
 It’s 6.4 kilometers long, and extremely deep and narrow (just 21 meters wide).

 The Bay of Tolo (Tolon)

 The Bay of Tolo, Greece is part of the Argolic Gulf.
-The bay is enclosed, with calm waters.
+Tolo bay is enclosed, with calm waters.
 There are views of the close small island of Romvi and the even closer enchanting Koronisi, with its chapel.
 It’s lit up at night beautifully.

 The Bay of Tolo has shallow calm seas, and a very long and narrow sand beach.
 Many small boats are anchored just offshore and fill the bay with charm.